-Click on the cells where you want the audio to be heard.
+Click on the cells to turn them blue where you want the audio to be heard.
 For example, if you want ProPresenter’s Channel 1 to output to Channel 3 of your output, click on the cell at the intersection of those two selections and the box will light up.
 To turn off a cell, click on it again, and the blue should clear.
 Click on the M next to a channel to Mute that channel.
 Click S to Solo that channel.
 Click T to send a Tone to that channel.
 You can turn these functions on and off for as many channels as you wish, which is a great tool for troubleshooting audio signals in your system.

 On the top left of the routing windowpane, you can click on the M to mute all of the channels.
 If you have one or more channels solo'd, click the S in the top left to turn them all off at the same time.
 Click on the Mapping drop-down and select Auto to automatically route ProPresenter channels to their counterparts on the output (1:1: 2:2, etc.).
 Clear removes all of the current routes.

 Media played back in ProPresenter can also be routed to specific ProPresenter Channels.
 By default, the audio channels of your media will be routed to the corresponding ProPresenter channel (1:1, 2:2, etc).
 You can access individual Audio Routing for a specific Media Action in the Cue Inspector's Audio tab (right click on the media action, choose "Inspector", then select the audio tab on the right of the inspector window).
 You will only be able to access the Audio tab if the Media Action you're viewing in the Inspector has audio embedded within it.